This post may contain affiliate links. Read the full disclosure here.

-By the way, if you are looking for another great sauce to put on ice cream, try my homemade strawberry sauce, or for something really unusual but delicious – with a spicy kick – try this Chamoy sauce.
+By the way, if you are looking for another great sauce to put on ice cream, try my homemade strawberry sauce and chocolate sauce, or for something really unusual but delicious – with a spicy kick – try this Chamoy sauce.
 It’s like nothing you’ve ever tasted!

 This butterscotch dessert sauce is made with just five simple ingredients.